 In Muller v.
 State of Oregon, the U.S. Supreme Court sustains a state law limiting the workday for Oregon’s women workers to 10 hours.

-1909 – Mary White Ovington and Ida Wells Barnett help found the National Association for the Advancement of Colored People (NAACP).
+1909 – Mary White Ovington and Ida Wells Barnett helped found the National Association for the Advancement of Colored People (NAACP).

 In New York, shirtwaist workers go on strike.
-The International Ladies’ Garment Workers’ Union (ILGWU) and the Women’s Trade Union League (WTUL) work together in support of the strike.
+The International Ladies’ Garment Workers’ Union (ILGWU) and the Women’s Trade Union League (WTUL) work together to support the strike.

 1910 – Washington state grants women the right to vote.

 1911 – California grants women the right to vote.

 1912 – Kansas, Oregon, and Arizona grant women the right to vote.